stephgalibert/SFGE/README.md

 # SFGE

-Simple & Fast 2D Game Engine SDK - using SFML
+Simple & Fast 2D Game Engine SDK.
+For those who don't want to use powerful engines that do too much for you.

 ## Dependencies